AlexRuber/TumblrFeed/README.md

 ## Notes

 Describe any challenges encountered while building the app.
--Adding the double tap gesture recognizer
--Haven't added all constraints yet, run on iPhone 8 simulator for best results
+Some challenges were adding the double tap gesture recognizer.
+I also haven't added all constraints yet, run on iPhone 8 simulator for best results.

 ## License